All emergency services

 Entry and exit conditions can change at short notice.
 Contact the nearest embassy or consulate for details about visas, currency, customs and quarantine rules.

-All foreign visitors receive a migration card on arrival in Russia.
+Foreign visitors generally receive a migration card on arrival in Russia.

 If you receive a paper migration card, keep the stamped exit portion of the card with your passport.

 The migration card covers both Russia and Belarus.
-You'll need to show the stamped card to passport control when leaving the last of the two countries.
+When leaving either country, you must show the stamped card to passport control.

 If you lose your migration card:

-You can get a replacement from the Russian Ministry of Internal Affairs.
-This is complex and could delay your departure.
+You can get a replacement from the Russian Ministry of Internal Affairs, but this process is complex and could delay your departure.

-Foreign citizens entering Russia for work purposes or intending to stay over 90 calendar days may be subject to biometric fingerprinting and regular medical check-ups.
-The procedure of biometric fingerprinting will need to be undertaken only once, while medical check-ups will need to be re-taken upon expiry of the certificate (which is valid for 1 year).
+Foreign citizens entering Russia for work or intending to stay over 90 calendar days may be subject to biometric fingerprinting and regular medical check-ups.
+The biometric fingerprinting procedure will need to be done only once.
+Medical check-ups must be re-taken upon the certificate's expiry (valid for 1 year).

 If you're travelling with a child, you may need to show evidence of parental, custodial or permission rights.
 This is particularly the case for dual nationals.
 See Local laws